Skip to main content

 Suburban Cook County: Landlords must give 60 days’ notice for month-to-month tenancies and written rental agreements of any length.
 If less time is given, the tenant may stay 120 days after the improper notice was given at the same rental rate.
 This applies unless the rental is excluded from the ordinance.
 A law or rule made by a local government like a town or city The owner must make the exclusion clear in marketing and application materials.

-A month-to-month or week-to-week tenant A person who rents a space usually must notify the landlord An owner of property who rents it out to a tenant at least one rental period before moving out.
+A month-to-month or week-to-week tenant usually must notify the landlord An owner of property who rents it out to a tenant at least one rental period before moving out.
 This means:

 • For a month-to-month tenancy, the tenant provides notice before the final month starts, and